Welcome to my website!

 Connecting to Community

-Sep 2024 - Current Teaching a weekly religious education to middle school students and facilitated youth activities at Sunday School, St. Andrew Kim Catholic Church, a Korean immigrant/American Catholic Church in Olney, MD.
+Sep 2024 - Current Teaching a weekly religious education to middle school students and facilitated youth activities at Sunday School, St. Andrew Kim Catholic Church, a Korean American Catholic Church in Olney, MD.

 Jul - Aug 2024, Jun - Jul 2023 Coordinated the PROMISE Program for Asian children with autism for data collection and behavior support (PI: Dr. Veronica Kang).
 This six-weeks session, organized by ACCEL and CCACC, aims to promote social-emotional engagement for culturally and linguistically diverse children with developmental disabilities.

-Sep 2024 - Current Teaching a weekly religious education to middle school students and facilitated youth activities at Sunday School, St. Andrew Kim Catholic Church, a Korean immigrant/American Catholic Church in Olney, MD.
+Sep 2024 - Current Teaching a weekly religious education to middle school students and facilitated youth activities at Sunday School, St. Andrew Kim Catholic Church, a Korean American Catholic Church in Olney, MD.

 Jul - Aug 2024, Jun - Jul 2023 Coordinated the PROMISE Program for Asian children with autism for data collection and behavior support (PI: Dr. Veronica Kang).
 This six-weeks session, organized by ACCEL and CCACC, aims to promote social-emotional engagement for culturally and linguistically diverse children with developmental disabilities.